Patchwork Girl (hypertext): Influences

 The narrative is based on two books: Mary Shelley's Frankenstein and The Patchwork Girl of Oz by L. Frank Baum.
+The first draft was produced for a Brown University course taught by George Landow.

 Jackson's work includes quotations from the novels of both Shelley and Baum, plus material from Jacques Derrida, Donna Haraway, and other writers.

 Patchwork Girl is categorized as a Borgesian structure of information, due to its non-linearity.
-The work reflects the hypertext labyrinth originally expressed in Borges' "Garden of Forking Paths", since the choices in the narrative allow multiple paths of experience.
+The work reflects the hypertext labyrinth originally expressed in Borges' "Garden of Forking Paths" since the choices in the narrative allow multiple paths of experience.

 The Gothic

 Patchwork Girl is a continuation of Mary Shelley's Frankenstein, and therefore definitively a Gothic tale.
 There is much emphasis placed on the gruesome sewing-together of Patchwork Girl and the functioning of her borrowed body.
-The structure and the content of the text closely reflect one another because the piecing-together of Patchwork Girl's physical self features in the narrative as well as the interactive element of the hypertext.
+The structure and the content of the text closely reflect one another because of the piecing-together of Patchwork Girl's physical self features in the narrative as well as the interactive element of the hypertext.

+Publication history

+This work was first produced on Eastgate Systems' StorySpace platform and published in 1995, and re-released on a flash drive in 2015.
+This was featured in The NEXT Museum, Library, and Preservation Space as it is "viewed by many as the high point of hypertext literature in the pre-web period of the early digital age."

+Reception

+Jaishree Odin examined the feminist influences and gender readings in this work in her essay, "Embodiment and Narrative Performance." in Women, Technology, and Art (edited by Judy Malloy, 2003).